 Pediatric congenital ocular anomalies are eye malformations that occur during development in the womb.
 Learn more.

-Conditions Ophthalmology Treats
+Conditions We Treat in Ophthalmology

 Anophthalmia occurs when a baby is born missing one or both eyes.
 Learn more about this congenital condition.